 We all know the importance of adhering to a healthy diet; however, knowing and doing are often worlds apart.
-As individuals age, adhering to the recommended older adult nutrition guidelines is essential to prevent the temptations of making unhealthy food choices – and, often more difficult.
+As individuals age, adhering to the recommended senior nutrition guidelines is essential to prevent the temptations of making unhealthy food choices – and, often more difficult.
 For many seniors, lifestyle choices are influenced by various factors:

 - Prescription drug complications that impact taste and/or appetite